 “Seattle is one of the most active cities in the country, but my household was completely inactive,” Garrison said.
 “All the women in my family were really experiencing health challenges due to chronic disease.”

 Those problems ran deeper than simply inactivity.
 Obesity and inactivity often have roots in concerns about safety and other community issues built on historical trauma and systemic racism.
 A fitness-only approach, Garrison reasoned, would fail to overcome these powerful forces.

 With friend Morgan Dixon, who would become her GirlTrek co-...

 Each year, the Ann Niles Active Transportation Lecture Endowment brings a guest speaker to Portland, Oregon.
 We seek people from all over the world who have made great strides in advocating for health, safety, and bicycle and pedestrian access, and bring them together with the Portland transportation community to share methods and inspiration.
 The annual forum furthers IBPI's mission to facilitate the exchange of knowledge among scholars, practitioners and community advocates focused on walking and biking.

-Vanessa is a passionate advocate of social justice issues and has focused her work on improving health outcomes and quality of life for black women and girls....Read more
+Vanessa is a passionate advocate of social justice issues and has focused her work on improving health outcomes and quality of life for black women and girls.
+Prior to...Read more

 (First published by BikePortland.org)

 Portland has a network of neighborhood greenways, and they're great.
 But Jean-Francois Pronovost's is 3,100 miles long.
 That's approximately the distance from Portland to Nicaragua.